AkashChaudhury/distributed-hash-map/src/consistant_hashing/Readme.md

-This is implementation of Consistant Hashing
+This is an implementation of Consistent Hashing

-API:
+APIs:
+Get Node

-Get Node: get node for Hashing table, where hashing related perf are to be done
+Get the node from the hash ring where hashing-related operations are to be performed.

+Add Node
-Add Node: Add a node
+Add a new node to the hash ring.

+Delete Node
-Delete Node: Delete a node
+Remove a node from the hash ring.

-Check heartbit of HashTable Servers
+Check Heartbeat of Hash Table Servers
+Monitor the health of each Hash Table server by checking their heartbeat status.